This is an integration guide for building your own backend on top of Rigbox, so the examples are in Python, JavaScript, and cURL rather than the

 Once the workspace is running, you need to create app routes so your users’ services are accessible from the internet.Reconcile template apps

-If the workspace was created from a template, reconcile to create the default app routes:Create a custom app route
+If the workspace was created from a template, reconcile to create the default app routes.
+This reads the template’s app definitions and creates a route for each one.Create a custom app route

-For custom services, create an app route manually:{subdomain}.rigbox.dev with automatic HTTPS.
+For custom services, create an app route manually:{workspace}-{name}.rigbox.dev, with automatic HTTPS.

 Step 4: Control Access

-Set the visibility of each app based on your platform’s requirements.Make an app public
+Set the visibility of each app based on your platform’s requirements withPUT /apps/{id}/visibility.

 For user-facing apps that should be accessible by anyone:Restrict to specific users